Bartvds/demo-travis-gh-pages/README.md

 -	Be comfortable using Github and ready to get hands-on with continuous integration.
 -	Have some skill in reading docs and figuring things out if something unexpected turns up.
 -	Have some experience configuring Grunt tasks and use it to build a static website.
-	-	Use any site generator you like, as long as it outputs a complete site into a single directory.

 Have some runtimes installed: